Why Aerobic Exercise Is Crucial for Optimal Health

 1. Weight Management

 Aerobic exercise is the best type for weight management.
 Your body burns more calories during aerobic exercise than strength training or anaerobic exercise.
 When you burn more calories than you eat, you shed fat and lose weight.
 Regular exercise also helps you maintain a healthy weight, especially as you age and your metabolism slows.
+The guys over at SLIMTREE shared more great tips on how you can manage your weight, so be sure to check them out.

 Any physical activity that causes your heart rate and breathing to noticeably elevate is aerobic exercise.
 However, a minor increase from light intensity exercise is not going to burn significant calories.
 Activities such as jogging, walking briskly, swimming laps, playing sports, and working hard on a cardio machine are effective for weight management.